abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 reverse proxy server to route all traffic to the app.
 And it has handy cli tool to manage service on the host: build, deploy, read logs, exec commands, etc.

-Let's look at full deployment config for Kamal that includes traefik, web app and database accessory configuration.
+Let's look at full deployment config for Kamal that includes traefik, web app and database configuration.

 _config/deploy.yaml_
 ```yaml